Alansnider/Alansnider/README.md

 ---

-## 🎯 Objetivo
+## 🎯 Career Goal

-Evoluir como **Software Engineer Full Stack**, dominando backend, frontend e arquitetura de sistemas distribuídos.
+To grow as a **Software Engineer capable of designing large-scale distributed systems**, focusing on backend architecture, performance and reliability.